RIM shares drop after minor board shuffle

 Kanade said the filing suggested the company was making little progress toward the broad changes investors are seeking.

-RIM has lost favor as the email-centric BlackBerry falls behind in a fast-changing smartphone market now dominated by Apple Inc's iPhone and devices using Google Inc's Android software.
+RIM has lost favor as the email-centric BlackBerry falls behind in a fast-changing smartphone market now dominated by Apple Inc's (AAPL.O) iPhone and devices using Google Inc's (GOOG.O) Android software.

 Still, the nomination of financier Timothy Dattels to the board could indicate RIM is more seriously considering going private, or mulling a leveraged buyout for the company.